Are you making excuses not to create art right now?

 I have walked away from my art numerous times.
 I’ve made a lot of excuses over the years, but here are 5 excuses I, and many other artists, have used to walk away from creating.
 None of these are viable excuses, and after reading this I encourage you to stop yourself from using them in the future, because that little critic in your head is just standing in your way.

 This excuse is a classic one.
 How can I make art if I’m not even an artist?
-In 2012, I sat down with one of my English professors in 2012, and telling him “I’m not an artist” when he asked me to create work for a new textbook he was writing for the English department.
+In 2012, I sat down with one of my English professors and told him “I’m not an artist” when he asked me to create art for a new textbook he was writing for the English department.
 His look and following words of encouragement prevented me from ever using that excuse again.

 You can’t let “I’m not an artist” be your excuse to walk away from creating, because that title belongs to anyone who creates.
 It’s not bestowed upon you by a school, an expert, an employer, or your mom.
 If you make art (any and all definitions of it), you’re an artist.
 Even if you just make art for fun, you’re an artist.
 So cross that excuse off your list.